 The nine factors that influence personal professional networking (identified above), as well as the networking attitude that governs networking activities (described above) can be schematically represented in a personal professional networking model (illustrated in Figure 2).

 Figure 2: Personal professional networking model.
+Note: Larger version of image available here.

 This three–layered model relates the attitude of a professional learner towards networking to the actual networking skills she displays in day–to–day practice.
 Attitudes and skills are different types of qualities: an attitude is something of the mind, a perspective with which a person views the world; a skill is a practical, developable ability to do something.
 Because of this difference, it is not possible to directly link the two layers.
 To do so, requires two important intermediary steps in our view.
 The first one is the translation of this attitude in the mind to a deliberate intention (attitude–to–intention layer).
 When professionals have developed an attitude of approaching their professional life and learning in a networked way, they build, maintain and activate their contacts intentionally.